 - Pedro’s plastic tire spatula

-- LA Matt’s brevet savage spare derailleur cable
+- LA Matt’s brevet savage spare derailleur cable (there is a back story!)

-Below is my fancy repair bag.
+Below was (and still is) my fancy repair bag.

-Medical Kit
+Care Kit

-Around 1 chamois cream bottle I wrapped spare duct tape as well as spare electrical trap around the sun block tube.
+I wrapped spare duct tape around 1 chamois cream bottle as well as spare electrical trap around the sun block tube.

 Control clothes